Master of Education

-Students should contact the program or the School of Graduate Studies for current residency requirements.
+Students should contact the program for current residency requirements.

 The independent study is designed to enable the student independently to investigate a topic related to the major field of study.
 The study may be a presentation, analysis, or discussion of information and ideas already in the literature of the field.
 The requirement is designed to ensure that a student can investigate a topic and organize and present a scholarly report on the investigation.

 The topic for an independent study must be approved by the student’s advisor and the Dean of the School of Graduate Studies.
 The independent study proposal must be approved no later than the semester prior to the one in which the student expects to graduate, and must be filed in the School of Graduate Studies before a student is advanced to candidacy for a master’s degree.
 The student must prepare and secure the advisor’s approval of an independent study report.
-Three copies of the report (one each for the student, the advisor, and the department) must be accepted by the advisor who will certify completion of the report to the School of Graduate Studies by the deadline specified in the Academic Calendar and submit a grade for 997-Independent study to the Office of the Registrar.
+The advisor will certify completion of the report to the School of Graduate Studies by submitting the Final Report and submit a grade for 997-Independent study to the Office of the Registrar.

 Candidacy for the Degree